agroimpacts/cloud-free-planet/docs/hit-workflow.md

     <br><br>

     Thus F sites are prioritized, and N sites are only offered to a worker once the worker has completed all F sites in the system.

+## Flow of HITs

+This describes the flow of HITs when `mapper` and `cvml` are connected in the active learning framework.
+I type HITs are not explicitly mentioned because they have no effect on what `cvml` does.

+1. The pool of sites (cells in __master_grid__) that are to be classified by `cvml` is defined (through an offline process).
+These sites are registered in the __master_grid__ table by setting their "avail" field to "F".
+Their names must be cross-referenced with the __scene_data__table to ensure that the selected names also have corresponding imagery for i) cvml to process and ii) workers to label.

+2. `initial_f_sites.py` selects an initial random draw from master_grid from the list of sites where avail = "F". (__Note__: Code has to be revised to do this).

+3. These sites are mapped by workers, converted to [consensus labels](labels-and-accuracy.md) by `generate_consensus_daemon.py`, and then sent to an s3 bucket where they become the initial training set for `cvml`.
+That is, these are sites that have both images and labels associated with them.

+4. After its first train/test/evaluate uncertainty cycle, `cvml` selects, from its list of "test" images (images that not in the training set) the n most uncertain predictions, and sends the names of these sites to `mapper`, inserting them directly into the __incoming_names__ table.

+5. The new sites in __incoming_names__ are picked up by `register_f_hits`, and inserted into the __kml_data__ table.

+6. __create_hit_daemon__ prioritizes these for new worker assignments.

+7. When they are completed by workers, they are converted to consensus labels by `generate_consensus_daemon.py` and then sent back to s3, where they are added into the pool of training labels.

+    - N sites will start being served to workers by `mapper` as soon as a worker has no more F sites available to map.
+F HITs will persist in the system until they are mapped by the number of workers listed in th "Hit_MaxAssignmentsF" __configuration__ parameter.

+8. Another iteration of `cvml` begins. teps 4-7 repeat until a pre-determined accuracy cutoff is reached (under development).